Quansight-Labs/ndindex/docs/indexing-guide/slices.md

   </table>
   </div>

-- The rule does work for negative `start` and `stop`, but only if you think about it correctly.
-The correct way to think about it is to reverse the
+- The rule does work when the `start` or `stop` are negative, but only if you think about it correctly.
+The correct way to think about it is to reverse the dividers:
-  dividers:

   <div class="slice-diagram">
   <code style="font-size: 16pt;">a[<span class="slice-diagram-slice">-4:-2</span>] == ['d', 'e']</code>